TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   This section is still under development in regard to the ranges and resolutions of readings that are configured by KookaBlockly.
+   This section is still under development in regard to the ranges and resolutions of readings that are configured by **KookaBlockly**.